mikolajwalus/PeopleS/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-I created PeopleS inspired by Facebook and I treated it as challange to test my skills and extend them.
+PeopleS that I created is inspired by a world-renowned Facebook app.
+I’ve treated it as a challenge to test my skills and to expand them further.

-This is web application which provide users functionalities such as:
+I present you a web application which provides its users with functionalities such as:

-- creating and odifying own account with personal informations
+- creating and modifying the user’s account with personal information
+- making friends and building social networks
-- sending messages to other users
+- looking over profiles of other users
-- creating friendship relations
-- posting
-- checking profile of others
-- scrolling main site with posts of friends
+- scrolling through the main page containing posts published by the user’s friends
-- searching other users
+- searching other users and making contact with them

 # Technologies